Tiffufu/tiff-portfolio/README.md

 This project uses Bootstrap and Tailwind.

-When creating customized components, you need to build Tailwind's css using the following command:
+When creating customized components, you need to build Tailwind's CSS using the following command:

 ```
  npm run build-css